 Our Risk Assessment Template is designed to support clubs to protect themselves, keep their participants safe and manage the risk of COVID-19 spread and infection.
 Advice and guidance from Welsh Government and Welsh Netball is constantly being reviewed and updated – risk assessments will need to be constantly monitored and updated in line with the latest information.

 4. #NetsGetReady registration

-All netball clubs and leagues will be required to complete our online #NetsGetReady registration form to ensure Welsh Netball has up to date details for its affiliated organisations.
+All netball clubs will be required to complete our online #NetsGetReady registration form to ensure Welsh Netball has up to date details for its affiliated organisations.

 5. Welsh Netball Membership 2020/21

 Ensure your club and its members renew their membership of Welsh Netball.

 As all netball clubs are responsible for ensuring their members can return safely it is important that relevant insurance is in place.
 Our comprehensive programme of insurance can provide protection for members.
 As a minimum your Coaches, Officials and COVID-19 Co-ordinator should become members as well as all your players.

 Once your club has completed all 5 #NetsGetReady requirements set out above then you are ready to start organised netball activities.
 To support the safe running of your sessions we have developed a set of COVID-19 Netball Activity Session Guidelines.
 This includes the requirement for all attendees to undertake a ‘COVID Self Declaration’ prior to each session.